Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 - Behavior therapy may be done to help you be more aware of your skin picking.
 It will help break patterns that cause you to pick.
 Therapy will help you identify your triggers and develop other responses to replace your skin picking.
 You will also learn to replace negative thoughts that cause you to pick.
 Therapy can help decrease the amount of time spent picking at your skin.

 - A dermatologist will evaluate your skin for conditions that may be causing your skin picking.
-He will check for conditions that may make your skin picking worse.
-He will also check for and treat skin infections.
+He or she will check for conditions that may make your skin picking worse.
+He or she will also check for and treat skin infections.

 - Medicines may be used to treat underlying conditions and decrease your urges to pick at your skin.